Acupuncture is rooted in Traditional Chinese Medicine (TCM) & dates back thousands of years.

 The effects of acupuncture are cumulative and a course of acupuncture usually creates longer lasting pain relief than when a single treatment is used.
 The frequency of treatments required is dependant on the severity of the symptoms and the condition being treated but patients should expect to need 3-6 treatments weekly or fortnightly.
 It is recommended that fertility patients will need treatment throughout out 3 cycles to see a change.
 Contact us to discuss your case in more detail.

-In severe cases 1-2 treatments a week may be recommended initially to reduce the pain.
+In severe cases 1-2 treatments a week may be recommended initially to reduce symptoms such as pain.
 Other conditions may only require treatment every few weeks.
 Acupuncture can be a useful tool in managing the symptoms of many long term chronic illnesses.